We continue from L’Arte di Mangiare in Italy.

 The Cider is very drinkable, sweet up front with a tarter aftertaste.
 There’s a floral quality about it with a nice juiciness throughout the sip.
 I wouldn’t drink these by the bottle, but it’s a good option to try as part of the flight.

 The Rosé Ale tastes much more like a carbonated wine, which I think is going to turn off both wine drinkers and beer drinkers alike.
 I enjoy both, but this tastes like someone found a few leftover drinks after a party, poured them together, and called them an Ale.
 There’s a strange tannin structure going on and a lingering sour flavor, neither of which I’m looking for in a beer.

-This is the second Frosé that we’ve run into at the Festival and it’s offered in this flight in a 4-ounce cup or by itself in a 6-ounce cup for $6.
-It’s lighter, fruitier, and more refreshing than the French version, probably also with a lower alcohol content.
+The Frozen Rosé is offered in this flight in a 4-ounce cup or by itself in a 6-ounce cup for $6.50.
+It’s light, fruity, and refreshing with what is likely a low alcohol content.
 It ends up being just about as inoffensive as possible.

 Overall, Cuisine Classique would be a solid booth at any other Epcot Festival, but is just a middling entry for the Arts.
 Each item is somewhere between just below average to just above average on value with nothing particular standing out so much that it’s worth going out of your way to try.
 The dessert is very good, but so are a dozen others.